opencharles/mention-notifications-ejb/README.md

 If, for any reason you want to include it in your ``.war`` and you are using Maven, you can use the dependency

 But **keep in mind** the following: if you deploy your package on multiple nodes, make sure to **specify different check intervals**.
-It doesn't make sense to have, let's say, 5 checkers spinning, each fetching notifications from Github at the same time.
+It doesn't make sense to have more checkers spinning, each fetching notifications from Github at the same time.

 ```
 <dependency>